 Camping in designated campsites

-Dispersed camping is allowed in Oregon State Forests with no fee or permit requirements.
+Dispersed camping is allowed in Oregon State Forests year round.
+There are no fee or permit requirements.
 Campers are required to adhere to ODF regulations regarding placement of campsites, campfires, sanitation, and stay limits.
-Campfires are not permitted during the regulated use portion of fire season.
-There is no map of dispersed camp spots.
+Campfires and charcoal barbeques are not allowed in dispersed campsites during the Regulated Use portion of fire season.
+There are no maps for dispersed campsites.

 Camping for disabled Veterans

 Disabled Veterans with a valid Veteran's Special Access Pass (issued by Oregon State Parks) may camp in the forest up to 10 days per month for free.

 Active-duty military personnel with a valid military ID may camp for free on Memorial Day and July 4th.